 External reviews of colleagues and departments at other institutions

 Being constructive and reliable in serving the needs of the Department and supporting the professional development of departmental and college colleagues is highly valued.
+We value a balance of service to the department, College, University and professional communities.
 Absence of professional, college, or university-wide service does not preclude promotion to associate and tenure.